Fit SOPDT with Regression

 dydt = np.zeros(n)

-# calculate derivative
+# First derivative

-dydt[0] = (-y[0] + Kp * u)/(taup/n)
+dydt[0] = (-y[0] + Kp * u) / (taup / n)

-for i in range(1,n):
+for i in range(1, n):

-dydt[i] = (-y[i] + y[i-1])/(taup/n)
+dydt[i] = (-y[i] + y[i - 1]) / (taup / n)

 return dydt

-# define time points
+# Time points

-t = np.linspace(0,40,ns+1)
+t = np.linspace(0, 40, ns)

-u = np.zeros(ns+1)
+u = np.zeros(ns)

 u[5:20] = 1.0